WebAssembly/spec/document/core/appendix/algorithm.rst

      unreachable : bool
    }

-For each value, the operand stack records its :ref:`value type <syntax-valtype>`, or :code:`Unknown` when the type is not known.
+For each value, the value stack records its :ref:`value type <syntax-valtype>`.

 For each entered block, the control stack records a *control frame* with the type of the associated :ref:`label <syntax-label>` (used to type-check branches), the result type of the block (used to check its result), the height of the operand stack at the start of the block (used to check that operands do not underflow the current block), and a flag recording whether the remainder of the block is unreachable (used to handle :ref:`stack-polymorphic <polymorphism>` typing after branches).